Please log in to watch this conference skillscast.

 Quantifying the Influence of Beautiful Environments on Human Wellbeing

-Chanuki Illushka Seresinhe is a doctoral researcher at the Data Science Lab, Warwick Business School, University of Warwick and the Alan Turing Institute.
-Chanuki's research entails using big online datasets and deep learning to understand how beautiful environments affect human wellbeing.
-Her research has been featured in the press worldwide including the Economist, Wired, The Times, BBC, Spiegel Online, Guardian, Telegraph and Scientific American.
+Chanuki Illushka Seresinhe is a data science researcher at the Alan Turing Institute.
+She also works as a senior data scientist at Channel 4.
+Chanuki's research entails using big online datasets and deep learning to understand how the aesthetics of the environment influences human wellbeing.
+Her research has been featured in the press worldwide including The Economist, Wired, The Times, BBC, Spiegel Online, The Guardian, The Telegraph and Scientific American.
+She received her PhD from the Data Science Lab, Warwick Business School, University of Warwick.
+Previously, she ran her own digital design consultancy advising clients on presenting their businesses successfully online.